leon8941/feature-flags/README.md

 - ### src/
   - #### dto

-    Stands for Data Transfer Object, basicall the shape of payload transferred to / from clients are defined here as Interface / Type.
+    Stands for Data Transfer Object, basically the shape of payload transferred to / from clients are defined here as Interface / Type.

   - #### routes